How to reduce over-catering in schools

 Reducing food wastage and increasing school uptake

-Over the last three decades, the UK has seen some of the steepest education cuts, making it increasingly difficult for schools to balance their books, and one of the biggest potentials for loss is mealtime and food ordering.
+Over the last three decades, the UK has seen some of the steepest education cuts, making it increasingly difficult for schools to balance their books.
+One of the most significant potentials for loss is mealtime and food ordering.

 The introduction of the School Food Plan and universal free school meals means school kitchens are under pressure to provide healthy, nutritious meals within the government set allowance.
-Therefore, with over-catering having the potential to be the source of profit loss, avoiding producing excess food must be a key consideration for schools.
+Therefore, with over-catering being the potential source of profit loss, avoiding producing excess food must be a key consideration for schools.

 What are the effects of over-catering in schools?

 The biggest issue of over-catering in schools is without doubt wastage, both food and money wastage.
 Menu choices can significantly impact the efficiency of the school’s catering budget.
 For example, if the school has too many options on the menu and is over-ordering food, many items may have low take-up.

 Therefore, the school is likely spending money on food ending up in the bin.
 Streamlining the menu by adopting pre-ordering systems, like ami’s Infinity+ cashless software, including the Infinity+ Order pre-order app, can help reduce food waste and save the school money on the cost of supplies.

 As pointed out by Birmingham.Gov, catering staff in schools generally have information on the number of pupils they are cooking for, but, in most schools, they have no information about the specific numbers for each meal option.
 Although they are skilled at estimating how many children will choose each meal, they have no way of knowing the exact numbers, and this lack of information can result in food wastage.

 With a system that allows pre-ordered school meals, children and parents can choose their preferred meal option each day, allowing catering staff to have an exact idea of the meals needing to be catered for, eliminating the element of waste.